yadrychnikovNicolay/bc_python_flask_form/README.md

 ![](presentation_img/ssti2.png)

-1. Returns the class for the "hello" string, which outputs `<class 'str'>`
+1. Returns the class for the "hello" string, which givse us `<class 'str'>`
 2. Returns the base class (parent class that the 'str' class inherits from), it outputs `<class 'object'>`
 3. Returns all the child classes inheriting from the 'object' class, which is a list `[<class 'type'>, <class 'weakref'>, ....etc`
 4. Returns the class that is located at the index 182, being `<class 'warnings.catch_warnings'>`.
 We chose this class because it imports the 'sys' module, and from that we can reach the 'os' module.